Logotype for Lassonde Industries Inc

 • 2025 sales expected to grow ~10% (excluding FX), driven by full-year Summer Garden contribution, price adjustments, and U.S. volume build-back.

-• About half of 2025 revenue growth is acquisition-related; remaining split evenly between volume and price increases.
+• About half of 2025 revenue growth is acquisition-related; the rest split between volume and price increases.

 • Gross margin faces Q1 pressure from apple concentrate cost spikes, but pricing actions in March expected to restore margins by Q2 if costs stabilize.